hashicorp/terraform-provider-aws/website/docs/r/amplify_backend_environment.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arn` - The Amazon Resource Name (ARN) for a backend environment that is part of an Amplify app.
+* `arn` - The ARN for a backend environment that is part of an Amplify app.
 * `id` - The unique ID of the Amplify backend environment.

 ## Import